codejutsu1/laravel-vtung/README.md

     composer require codejutsu1/laravel-vtung
     ```

-- Register the service provider and publish the config file via this command:
+- `Optional` you can publish the config file via this command:

     ```bash
     php artisan vtung:install